rabssm/Radiometer/README.md

 python radiometer_tsl2591.py
 ```

-If using a TCA9548A multiplexer, specify the channel number that the light sensor is connected to on the TCA9548A e.g.
+If using a TCA9548A multiplexer, specify the channel number that the light sensor is connected to on the TCA9548A.
+For example, to run using 3 sensors at different fixed gains using a TCA9548A multiplexer:
 ```
-python radiometer_tsl2591.py --multiplexer 0 --name MULTI0
+python radiometer_tsl2591.py --multiplexer 0 --gain max --name GAIN_MAX
+python radiometer_tsl2591.py --multiplexer 1 --gain med --name GAIN_MED
+python radiometer_tsl2591.py --multiplexer 2 --gain low --name GAIN_LOW
 ```

 ## Running the sky brightness/quality data acquisition software